adrian-evo/workday-tasks-time-control/README.md

+# Obsolete

+The project is obsolete, due to the fact that Robocorp moved away from Robot Framework, and Rcc toolchain is not open source anymore.
+I will use full Python projects and pure Playwright in the future.
+No need to use proprietary tools for running such tasks.

+The new project is: https://github.com/adrian-evo/wdttc2

 # workday-tasks-time-control

 This is a modern, customizable, open-source RPA - Robotic Process Automation - solution with Robocorp environment that will help you to "*turn on/off work*" and to avoid uncontrolled overtime, or in other words will help you to: